zhudotexe/kani/docs/shared/engine_table.rst

 .. |gpu| replace:: :abbr:`🚀 (runs on local gpu)`
 .. |api| replace:: :abbr:`📡 (hosted API)`

+.. [#zoo] See the `model zoo <https://github.com/zhudotexe/kani/blob/main/examples/4_engines_zoo.py>`_ for a code sample to initialize this model with the given engine.
 .. [#torch] You will also need to install `PyTorch <https://pytorch.org/get-started/locally/>`_ manually.
 .. [#abstract] This is an abstract class of models; kani includes a couple concrete implementations for reference.